KCTY (Kansas City): History

 After the four-year freeze on television station awards was ended in 1952 with the opening of the UHF band for television broadcasting, Kansas City received several UHF television channels—noncommercial channel 19 and commercial 25 and 65—in addition to three commercial VHF assignments.
-In November, the Empire Coil Company filed for channel 25 as well as channel 30 in St. Louis.
-Empire Coil had been a trailblazer, having built KPTV (channel 27) in Portland, Oregon, the first commercial UHF television station, as well as a VHF station in Cleveland.
+In November, the Empire Coil Company of New Rochelle, New York, filed for channel 25 as well as channel 30 in St. Louis.
+Empire Coil had been a trailblazer, having built KPTV (channel 27) in Portland, Oregon, the first commercial UHF television station, as well as WXEL, a VHF station in Cleveland.
 At the time, channel 4 was occupied by pre-freeze WDAF-TV, while both channels 5 and 9 were contested among more than one applicant.
 Radio stations KCMO and KCKN fought for channel 5, while stations KMBC and WHB had applied for channel 9.

 With its application unopposed, Empire Coil was granted a construction permit for channel 25 on January 23, 1953.
 The new station, with studios in the Pickwick Hotel downtown and a transmitter on 87th Street in an area of Johnson County, Kansas, that is now Overland Park, would serve as the local carrier of CBS, ABC, and DuMont Television Network programs.
 KCTY was eyed as a proving ground for UHF, as it would be the first UHF station to compete with a pioneer (pre-freeze) VHF outlet; an intense push to ensure sets were converted to receive the UHF station; and a second VHF station looked likely within months.
 A merger of two applicants in time-share operation on channel 9 and KCKN dropping out of the contest for channel 5 had considerably sped along the progress of the VHF stations compared to the situation when Empire Coil applied for the permit.

 KCTY began broadcasting on June 6, 1953, operating with an interim schedule consisting of two movies a day and test patterns to help dealers calibrate equipment, such as UHF converters that most sets needed to tune the new station.
 It went on the air as WDAF radio and television was in the middle of a strike that had left Kansas City without television service for more than two weeks.
 While authorized to broadcast with an effective radiated power of 200,000 watts, it was operating at one-tenth that due to equipment shortages, and the studios, formerly used by KMBC radio, were not complete, making the station completely dependent on filmed programs.
 Empire also planned to launch similar UHF stations in Indianapolis (channel 67) and Denver (channel 26).
 Progressively, more network programs were added to the schedule.